Chris Mann (singer): Early life

-After graduating in 2000 from Wichita Southeast High School in Wichita, Kansas, Mann attended Vanderbilt University.
+Mann attended Preschool in Wichita, Kansas at Discovery Place Preschool and later attended Wichita Southeast High School and graduating in 2000.
+Mann went on to attend Vanderbilt University.
 He graduated from Vanderbilt's Blair School of Music in 2004 with a degree in vocal performance.
 Mann was a member of the Sigma Nu Fraternity where his pledge name was Buttercup.

 After graduation, Mann was cast in an Italian opera in Europe.
 After moving to Los Angeles, he obtained numerous studio and group singing gigs, including Dalton Academy "Warbler #6" on an episode of Glee, the Sundance Film Festival, and the AFI Life Achievement Award 2010.

 His studio work has been featured in the film Avatar, Glee: The 3D Concert Movie, Letters to Juliet, Tangled, Sex and the City 2, The Smurfs, 2012 and The Philanthropist.
 His recording of "L.O.V.E." was featured in a commercial for season two of Khloé & Lamar, and he has recorded music with Heather Headley, performed with Katharine McPhee, and toured with India Arie and Idina Menzel.